darklab8/blog/blog/articles/article_detailed/article_visual_debugger_in_vscode/debugger.md

 # For whom the article

-The article is written for all those people using Pycharm but wishing to switch to Vscode for some reason.
+The article is written for all those people using Pycharm but wishing to switch to Vscode for a reason.
 And also for beginners not knowing how to setup the visual debugger in vscode for python yet.

 The article is written on request of multiple people who work with python through dev env setups with docker-compose, and needing connect to already existing containers and start dealing with python efficiently in it.